 A strong international business focus is integrated into the BBA curriculum in which students are required to complete at least one international business course in their major.
 Please refer to the outline of course requirements for each major program for more information.

-Students are required to use Blackboard Internet technology for their business courses.
-Blackboard provides a virtual classroom environment in which students and faculty can access course materials over the Internet at anytime from anywhere.
+Students are required to use a learning management system (LMS) for their business courses.
+The LMS provides a virtual classroom environment in which students and faculty can access course materials over the Internet at anytime from anywhere.
 This enhances the traditional classroom learning experience and facilitates online learning.

 Depending upon individual academic and career interests, a student may select either a business major that is highly structured and incorporates an intensive specialization, as in the case of public accounting, or one that has more flexible requirements and offers the opportunity to take more elective courses.
 Students often use their open elective credits to pursue a second major or a minor concentration or to explore the wide range of courses offered through the other college or schools of the University.

 Business students may select a minor in a business or a non-business field, if they wish.
 Minors are offered in all the business disciplines and specialized minors are offered in such areas as Arts and Entertainment Management, Entrepreneurship, Law, Fashion Marketing, Sports Marketing, Special Events Marketing, and Business Analytics.
 Students can also enhance their academic preparation by declaring a minor in other areas such as computer science, computer information technology and many liberal arts areas including:

 An interdisciplinary Pre-Law minor is also available for students considering law school.
 Interested students should consult the Lubin School Minors section and the Dyson College of Arts and Sciences and the Seidenberg School of Computer Science and Information Systems sections of the catalog for specific requirements.
 A Business Minor is also offered for non-business majors.